DEKADANCE STAFFORDSHIRE BULL TERRIER AND PANTHYON ROTTWEILERS

 Many people believe that pedigree dogs will be out of their price range.
 You may be pleasantly surprised, just have a look at what some pet shops are charging, then contact a registered breeder an compare!
 Some pedigree breeds cost more than designer or cross bred dogs, some cost considerably less.
 The amount of money and work that goes into properly raising a litter of puppies does not vary.
 Most of the expenses that pedigree owners face, breeders of designer breeds don't.
 These include:

-· Air freight to access stud dogs.
-To send a 13kg dog interstate and back can cost approx $400 each way.
+·Air freight to access stud dogs.
+To send a 13kg dog interstate and back can cost approx $1000 each way.

-· Vet checks and assessments for inheritable diseases such as hip dysplasia, eye disorders, blood disease, heart defects etc. These tests are sometimes performed on parents before breeding or on the puppies.
+·Vet checks and assessments for inheritable diseases such as hip dysplasia, eye disorders, blood disease, heart defects etc. These tests are sometimes performed on parents before breeding or on the puppies (again thousands depending on the breed requirement)

 *On a personal note (and purely our own opinions).

-To remain honest - we had purchased a cavalier from a pet store (and he wasnt cheap).
-Olley was purchased from a pet store in QLD on our honeymoon, he was only 6 weeks old.
-When we brought him we happened to get a sales assistant that knew where the pups had come from.
-She gave us the name of the lady who had bred him and we tracked her down.
+To remain honest - I (Rachel) had purchased a cavalier from a pet store (and he wasnt cheap).
+Olley was purchased from a pet store in QLD whilst on holidays: - he was only 6 weeks old.
+When I brought him, I happened to get a sales assistant that knew where the pups had come from.
+She gave us the name of the lady who had bred him and I tracked her down.
 She was registered and did have all the pups papers (very unusual).
-The next day we hired a car and made the hour drive to collect copies of his papers, and see the parents.
+The next day I hired a car and made the hour drive to collect copies of his papers, and see the parents.
 Although as said this lady was registered, but clearly was not in it to "better the breed".
-The conditions of Olley's parents was disgusting.
+The conditions of Olley's parents were disgusting.
 They were thin and matted, and generally unhappy.
 This had been the third litter the dam had had (the only registered one as ANKC has strict rules in relation to the dams age and the amount of litters she can have).
 It was clear that these pups were mearly a "cash cow" other than anything else.
-It was very hard to take, and made us wonder "what have we done by supporting this practice".
-It did however give us renewed vigor to help stop the sale of puppies/kittens in pet stores.
+It was very hard to take, and made me wonder "what have I done by supporting this practice".
+It did however give me renewed vigor to help stop the sale of puppies/kittens in pet stores.

 Olley left us at an early age, dying of internal organ failure.
-We are firm believers that this was solely due to the lack of thought or care that went into his conception and birth.
+I am firm believers that this was solely due to the lack of thought or care that went into his conception and birth.
 Simply stated "he was not a strong pedigree".
-We would never have traded him for anything, he was our "Olley Polley", and our "honeymoon baby"...and we believe he was sent to help us learn..so PLEASE, the next time you see a "cute puppy/kitten" in a pet store window think about the article aboveand please if you still want a cross breed:
+We would never have traded him for anything, he was our "Olley Polley", and our "holiday baby"...and we believe he was sent to help us learn..so PLEASE, the next time you see a "cute puppy/kitten", think about the article aboveand please if you still want a cross breed:

 Dont support pet store puppy/kitten sales support the shelters!!